First order Martingale model risk and semi-static hedging: Numerical Illustrations

 \subsection{American put model risk sensitivities}

-As a second illustration, we consider the example of an American put option with intrinsic values $ \ell_t ( X ) = ( e^{- \rho t} K - X_t )^+ $, $t=0,1$, with $K = 0.8$, $\rho = 0.05$ and $S_0 = 1$.
+As a second illustration, we consider the example of the buyer price for an American put option with intrinsic values $ \ell_t ( X ) = ( e^{- \rho t} K - X_t )^+ $, $t=1,2$, with $K = 1.3$, $\rho = 0.05$ and $S_0 = 1$.
 In the present context, all sensitivities are induced by model deviations in the sense of the adapted Wasserstein ball.
 This is consistent with the results of Section \ref{sec:optstop} which are limited to this context.
-The case of deviations induced by a Wasserstein ball is left for future research.
+The case of deviations induced by a standard Wasserstein ball is left for future research.

-We observe again a clear discrepancy between the various sensitivities.
-The martingale constraint induces a significant change of the sensitivity.
-Combined with the first marginal constraint, the sensitivity seems to be very flat.
+We again observe a clear discrepancy among the various sensitivities.
+The martingale constraint induces a significant change in the sensitivity.
+Combined with the first-marginal constraint, the sensitivity appears to be very flat.
+It is interesting to note that the {\it Vega} is very similar to the sensitivity with marginal, and with martingale and marginal, constraints.

-Similar to the previous section, we explore further the differences between the various sensitivities by normalizing with the reference value function.
+As in the previous section, we further explore the differences between the various sensitivities by normalizing with the reference value function.
 The resulting relative sensitivities are plotted in Figure \ref{fig:relative-us}.
 In both models, we observe that the discrepancy between the various sensitivities decreases for large values of the volatility.
-This is even more striking in the context of the Black-Scholes model where all relative sensitivities drop to very small values.

-We finally plot the worst case scenarios.
-We recall that such an (almost) worst case model is the target distribution which is used in the proof with a displacement transport argument.
-The present example exhibits a completely different behavior from the forward start European option of the previous section.
-The worst case model does not show the mass concentration to the extremes.
-Instead, the distribution seems to be translated with same concentration characteristics.
+We finally plot the worst-case scenarios.
+We recall that such an (almost) worst-case model is the target distribution which is used in the proof with a displacement transport argument.
+The present example exhibits behavior completely different from the forward start European option of the previous section.
+The worst-case model does not show the mass concentration at the extremes.
+Instead, the distribution appears to be translated with similar concentration characteristics.